 How to Plant Pawpaw Seeds

 Even when provided with adequate shade, germinating pawpaw seeds requires a 60- to 100-day period of cold, moist stratification.
 Seeds are generally sown directly in the ground, or in deep tree containers in late fall after the seeds ripen in fall.
 Stratification can also be mimicked in a refrigerator at 32 to 40 degrees F. (0-4 C.).
 For this method, pawpaw seeds should be placed in a Ziploc bag with moist, but not wet, sphagnum moss and sealed.

 Seeds should be kept in the refrigerator for 70 to 100 days.
 Once removed from the refrigerator, the seeds can be soaked in warm water for 24 hours to break dormancy, then planted in the ground or in deep containers.
 Pawpaw seedlings usually sprout a month or two after germination but aerial growth will be very slow for the first two years as the plant expends most of its energy into root development.

 Pawpaw trees are hardy in USDA zones 5 through 8.
 They prefer well-draining, slightly acidic soil in the pH range of 5.5 to 7.
 In heavy clay or waterlogged soils, pawpaw seedlings will not perform well and may die.
 Proper drainage is essential for optimal growth.
 Pawpaw trees also do not transplant well, so it is important to plant pawpaw seeds in a site where they can permanently stay, or in a large enough container where they can grow for some time.

 Pawpaw seeds, like their fruit, have a very short shelf life.
 Seeds should never be stored by drying or freezing.
 In just three days of drying, pawpaw seeds can lose about 20% of their viability.
-Pawpaw seeds ripen in fall (September to October), and are usually removed from the fruit, washed and used immediately for seed propagation.
+Pawpaw seeds ripen in the fall (September to October) and are usually removed from the fruit, washed, and used immediately for seed propagation.

-When planted in autumn, pawpaw seeds usually germinate and produce shoots in summer of the following year.
+When planted in autumn, pawpaw seeds usually germinate and produce shoots in the summer of the following year.